January 31st

 Commentary:

 Whether rain occurs on land or water, it will all eventually reach the ocean!
 The streams on the hills run down to join the rivulets.
-The little rivulets flow to join the river; and the river, in turn, joins a bigger river.
+The little rivulets flow to join the river.
+The river, in turn, joins a bigger river.
 The big river, at the end of its journey, spills into the ocean!

-It does not matter who we worship or how we pray; all the prayers are eventually heeded by one Lord, the one Supreme power, who is much more powerful than anything we can imagine.
+It does not matter who we worship or how we pray.
+All the prayers are eventually heeded by one Lord, the one Supreme power, who is much more powerful than anything we can imagine!
 When we accomplish something, we are so proud of our own prowess.
-We even claim the ownership of the endeavor with a lot of pride.
-The reason being: we the achiever, is better than the achieved task!
-In such a case, isn't the creator of this amazing, wonderful and splendid creation, much greater than the creation itself?!
+We even claim ownership of the endeavor with a lot of pride.
+The reason is: for us, 'I' the achiever, is better than the achieved task itself!
+If such is the case, isn't the creator of this amazing, wonderful, and splendid world, much greater than the creation itself?!

 pada vigrahaH: